eR-Biostat/Courses/Linear Models/README.md

 Homework assignments and an example of an exam is available as well.

-The course was developed by Legesse Kassa Debusho, UNISA, South Africa and Ziv Shkedy, Hasselt University, Belgium, XXXXXX,YYYYY and John Lennon.......
+The course was developed by Legesse Kassa Debusho, UNISA, South Africa and Ziv Shkedy, Hasselt University, Belgium.

-**Links to FACEBOOK and Twitter **

-**Link  to project website **

 # Course materials
 * Book: https://cran.r-project.org/doc/contrib/Faraway-PRA.pdf